leilanorouzi/DataScinceProjects/Capstone_project1/Overview.md

 - components of project github
 ## Summary of project
 ### The problem
+- what we have
+- what is the question
 ## Data
 ### What are data?
 They were downloaded from https://www.kaggle.com/c/recruit-restaurant-visitor-forecasting/data.